 Clipper Cards purchased online are mailed, so if you want to get a Clipper Card for this pass and use it right away, you can buy the card for $3 at a number of locations in the city, then set up the account and put the pass on it.
-If you already have the card, you can load the pass online.
+If you already have the card, you can load the pass online or at a ticket booth.
 More on Clipper Cards.

-Cool things about MuniMobile (when it works): you save $0.25 on each bus or trolley ride, don't need to carry cash, don't have to add money to the card in advance (it uses your credit card), and you can buy tickets for the whole family on one phone.
+Cool things about MuniMobile: you save $0.25 on each bus or trolley ride, don't need to carry cash, don't have to add money to the card in advance (it uses your credit card), and you can buy tickets for the whole family on one phone.
 You can use MuniMobile for individual tickets, or load your passes onto it.

 Differences.
 Clipper Card vs. MuniMobile: